This is the second post in my automata series. You can find the companion code for this post here.

 return joined | self.left.follow() | self.right.follow()

-product from the itertools module of the Python standard library returns the cartesian product of two iterables.
+module of the Python standard library returns the cartesian product of two iterables.
 For example:

 from itertools import product